 - Universite de Strasbourg

 - Institutes for Disease Control and Prevention

-Strasbourg, as described by a previous FSM student, is a “stunningly beautiful city” and travel to other parts of France and Germany is done by high speed train and is very easy and accessible.
-The university provided housing is basic.
-Each single occupancy room comes with linens and blankets, a small desk, shelves and closet.
+Strasbourg, as described by a previous student, is a “stunningly beautiful city.”
+Travel to other parts of France and Germany is done by high speed train and is very easy and accessible.
+The university-provided housing is basic.
+Each single-occupancy room comes with linens and blankets, a small desk, shelves and closet.
 Generally, bathrooms are shared by other students and located down the hall.
-The price is affordable, and generally cost 150-300 Euros per month.
+The price is affordable, generally costing 150-300 Euros per month.

-Evaluations (only accessible to users with a valid NUID):
+Only accessible to users with a valid NetID.